 Shortwave's Do Not Disturb mode is another great productivity gem.
 It lets you set your working hours and doesn't notify you at all outside them.
 Plus, you can set your own rules for how and when certain emails should arrive in your inbox.
 For instance, Shortwave can hold your newsletter emails and send them all together on weekends.

-And Superhuman has its perks.
-It lets you build as many inbox tabs as you want, to match specific rules and organize correspondence from a group.
-(Shortwave forces you to manage it all from a single tab, for better or worse.)
-It can automatically archive emails older than a week or two, and remind you to follow up (nothing groundbreaking, but helpful).
+Superhuman does have its perks, though.
+It can automatically archive emails older than a week or two and remind you to follow up (nothing groundbreaking, but helpful).
 And it has a handy command bar that lets you search and execute actions instead of sifting through the menus.

 I also appreciated that I could take a live, complimentary one-on-one onboarding session with a Superhuman rep to help me get started.
 I wish I hadn't needed it at all, but it was a nice touch.